-Greenhouse Access (BL2-P)
+Plant Growth Room Access (BL2-P)

-Access to the greenhouse shall be limited or restricted, at the discretion of the Greenhouse Director, to individuals directly involved with the experiments when they are in progress.
+Access to the plant growth room shall be limited or restricted, at the discretion of the facility director, to individuals directly involved with the experiments when they are in progress.
 Personnel shall be required to read and follow instructions on BL2-P practices and procedures.
-All procedures shall be conducted in accordance with accepted greenhouse practices that are appropriate to the experimental organisms.
+All procedures shall be conducted in accordance with accepted plant growth room practices that are appropriate to the experimental organisms.
 A record shall be kept of experimental plants, microorganisms, or small animals that are brought into or removed from the greenhouse facility.
-A record shall be kept of experiments currently in progress in the greenhouse facility.
-The Principal Investigator shall report any greenhouse accident involving the inadvertent release or spill of microorganisms to the Greenhouse Director, Institutional Biosafety and Bioethics Committee, and other appropriate authorities immediately (if applicable).
+A record shall be kept of experiments currently in progress in the plant growth facility.
+The Principal Investigator shall report any plant growth room accident involving the inadvertent release or spill of microorganisms to the facility director, Institutional Biosafety and Bioethics Committee, and other appropriate authorities immediately (if applicable).
 Documentation of any such accident shall be prepared and maintained.